Sound-symbolic roots in Talmit

 3. nominal form:

 These are reduplicated, or rather a compound of the two forms above, and hence of SVCVSCV type.
-They describe specific objects or persons, e.g. nopómpo either 'fattie' or 'something roundish and swollen', lemélme 'sprinkling rain', lomólmo 'downpour'.
+They describe specific objects or people, e.g. nopómpo either 'fattie' or 'something roundish and swollen', lemélme 'sprinkling rain', lomólmo 'downpour'.

 List of roots

-root stative adverbial nominal
+root stative adverbial nominal modal

 j-k 'cackle, clucking, chatter; sound of many objects falling'